 The standards for nutrition are typically based on the 2000 calorie per day diet.
 Often, you probably don’t need to eat quite that many to be healthy – most people’s real caloric needs fall somewhere between 1500 and 1900, though a few people genuinely do fall closer to 2000.
 This is especially true in the winter when your Healthy Body needs more fat to stay warm or if you are an athlete.

 Never ever eat fewer than 1200 calories a day unless prescribed by a doctor or other health professional.
 To lose weight – in summer for example, when your Healthy Body has a natural urge to shed the winter weight, eat between 200 – 500 calories under your norm, and get more exercise!
 Calorie calculators are available on the Internet, and more reliably, in the form of nutritionist health care specialists.

-In the summer, cutting calories is pretty easy because once you get your brain on board - your body is way ahead of you!
-It wants to shed winter weight and avoid heavy foods - so you won’t have as much trouble with cravings.
+In the summer, cutting calories is pretty easy because once you get your brain on board – your Healthy Body is way ahead of you!
+It wants to shed winter weight and avoid heavy foods – so you won’t have as much trouble with cravings.